|►||Choosing A Career|

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.

 Graduates can anticipate working in the pharmaceutical industry facilitating the development of new and better medicines as well as the chemical (paints, dyes, adhesives, inks), and allied industries (food, beverages, medical devices, cosmetics, semiconductors).
-The skill-set developed provides the graduate with an excellent basis for working in a variety of areas including production support, quality control, technical services and research and development.
+The skill-set developed provides the graduate with an excellent basis for working in a variety of areas including production support, quality and assurance, technical services, research and development and technical sales.
+Graduates can also take a career in the teaching profession.

 This course prepares people for work relating to the following Career Sectors.
 Click to explore more...